 When this option is toggled "OFF", the switch will turn gray and Mixpanel will continue to send out your messages during data ingestion delays.

 If you choose to un-pause messages during ingestion delays, please keep in mind that your messages will be targeted based on outdated data.
 If your messages rely on real-time targeting, we recommend keeping messages paused during ingestion delays.
+When the ingestion delay is resolved, messages will resume sending and your messages may be sent at a different time than scheduled.

 Data Ingestion Delay